BPTproto/BPT-Multi/feature.md

 * `BPT::sendMessage('hello');`
 * `$this->sendMessage('hello'); //in handler class`
 * `$BPT->sendMessage('hello'); //$BPT is an object of BPT class`

+We suggest you use these formats(named arguments) because arguments order could be changed by telegram :
 * `telegram::sendMessage(['text' => 'hello']); All of above examples support this format too`
 * `telegram::sendMessage(text: 'hello'); All of above examples support this format too`